 There are two types of opposites: the creative and non-creative opposite.

 My creative opposites are oil painting and life drawing.
 These are not for clients or for a dead line.
 Just shut off the brain and go.
 My non-creative opposites are landscaping, cooking, camping and weightlifting.
 If it wasn’t for the exercise I would certainly self-destruct.
 Know what gives your creativity a rest and apply it to your monthly activities.
+There’s nothing better than going on a camping trip but make sure you are fully prepared with all the camping equipment that you need.

 TIP: Opposites do attract and they refresh.